qmk/qmk_firmware/keyboards/redox/media/README.md

 - Volume knob
 - Scroll wheel on the keyboard

-For an in-depth report and video see [my page](https://shiftux.org/making_projects/keyboard.html).
+For an in-depth report see [my page](https://shiftux.org/making_projects/keyboard.html) and a [video](https://youtu.be/Cwkf7HFcUkY) about the build process, design, printing, programing and assembly.

 ## IMAGE